chianw/prunewcloud/README.md

 **stage0a - using Terraform with existing service principal A with required permissions**

-1. create an EA subscription for management and for connectivity - https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subscription and https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-enterprise-subscription#create-an-ea-subscription .
-For permissions to create subscriptions for MCA - https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription#permission-required-to-create-azure-subscriptions
+1. create a MCA subscription for management and for connectivity.
+For permissions to create subscriptions for MCA - https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription#permission-required-to-create-azure-subscriptions .
+For permissions to create subscription for EA - https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subscription and https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-enterprise-subscription#create-an-ea-subscription .

 ---

 **stage0b - create storage account to store ESLZ tfstate**

-2. create a storage account and optional app config for ESLZ tfstate in the management subscription
+2. create a storage account for ESLZ tfstate in the management subscription.
+Optionally create app-config for to share tfstate data across stages instead of allowing access to tfstate directly (roadmap).
+Service principal A will have permissions to do this since it is the owner of management subscription.

 ---